Back to guides

 A proper bullion inventory ledger tracks the following movements for each metal-purity combination:

-Each receipt and delivery entry links back to the specific transaction in your Daily Ledger.
-This is how you reconcile book stock with physical stock — every movement has a source document.
+Each Stock IN and Stock OUT entry links back to the specific transaction in your Daily Ledger.
+This is how you reconcile book stock with physical stock, ensuring every movement has a source document.

 Physical vs Book Stock Reconciliation